hawaiidatascience/metaflowmics/metaflowmics/Pipeline-ITS/README.rst

 The input reads need to be in the `.fastq` format (preferably gzipped) in a single folder.
 Reads can be single or paired-end.
 In the latter case, the glob pattern needs to group the R1 and R2 reads using the syntax "\*R{1,2}\*", and the flag `--pairedEnd` must be set.

-For more information about the available profiles, see the :ref:`getting_started` section.
+For more information about the available profiles, see the `profiles <https://metagenomics-pipelines.readthedocs.io/en/latest/getting_started.html#configuration-profiles>`_ section.

 ITS pipeline steps
 ------------------